It's all about cleaning items before you store them for the season.

 Moth and beetle larvae shun bright light, so they rarely attack frequently worn clothing or heavily trafficked carpets.
-They thrive in clothing that is packed away and carpet hidden under furniture, especially if there are food spills or other attractive scents.
+They thrive in clothing that is packed away and sections of carpet that's hidden under furniture, especially if there are food spills or other attractive scents.
 The best strategy?
-Keep things clean.
+Be sure to keep things clean.

 Weekly use of the vacuum and general good housekeeping go a long way toward keeping pests at bay.
 If you clean often, you may remove them without even knowing it.
 Vacuuming also removes moth eggs and larvae from carpets before they have the opportunity to hatch.

 Before you pack up winter clothing for storage, wash or dry-clean garments that have been worn.
 This rids them of moth and beetle eggs and also eliminates perspiration remnants and food spills, which attract and nourish pests.
 Moths and beetles don't eat items made of synthetic or cotton fabrics, but you should clean those, too, if you store them with woolens.

 Brush Coats Outside

 If you have winter coats you haven't worn, you probably won't want to pay for dry cleaning just to guard against eggs that might have been deposited on them.
 Yet if you store them as is, you risk an infestation.
 In this case, try an old-fashioned but effective regimen: Take the items outside on a sunny day and brush them vigorously, especially under collars and along seams.
 This should remove eggs and larvae, which are so small, you probably won't be able to see them.
 In case you miss a few of the pests or their eggs, pack this clothing separately from laundered or dry-cleaned items.